-This is why I love attending events like Interact London, our design, UX and AI conference held last month.
-This year's theme was the Human and the Machine, and it was fascinating to see how despite our increasingly mechanised existences, the human element remains integral in life, art and creation.
+This is why I love attending events like Interact London, our design, UX and AI conference held every October.
+2019's theme was the Human and the Machine, and it was fascinating to see how despite our increasingly mechanised existences, the human element remains integral in life, art and creation.

 There’s a reason there are few things more intriguing than exploring an artist’s studio or writer’s study.
 Or hearing them outline their approaches on a stage.
 Humans are complex, contradictory and utterly singular.
 We can key in code or programme preferred behaviours, but without a human hand to guide technology – all efforts are rendered void.

 Great things happen when we crack open our internal processes and share our learnings with each other.
 But process isn't something we usually like to think about when it comes to creativity.
 There's a romantic and stubbornly-held notion that great works appear like lightning.
 Or that, like Hemingway famously said: “There is nothing to writing.
 You just sit at the typewriter and bleed.”

 I think of the time I met one of my then-favourite writers.
 We were at a Q&A and an audience member asked him if he could tell us about his writing process.
 He said he didn’t have one.
 He was sitting at a table in front of a 700-page novel and intended to tell us there was no plan, no plot, no routine, no guiding structure, nada.
 He just sat at his desk churning out word after brilliant word.
 To me this just screamed of a man too insecure in his own work to let others in on how he got there.